streamdata-gallery-organizations/meetup/_listings/meetup/2rsvps-get-openapi.md

         type: string
       - in: query
         name: title
-        description: ' Title of the new album'
+        description: Title of the new album
         type: string
       responses:
         200: